haozhestat/RFIntervals/README.md

 # Random Forest Prediction Intervals

-This repository contains R code and 60 datasets to reproduce the simulation studies and data analysis in the paper "Random Forest Prediction Intervals" by Haozhe Zhang, Joshua Zimmerman, Dan Nettleton, and Daniel J. Nordman.
+This repository contains R code and 60 datasets to reproduce the simulation studies and data analysis in the paper "Random Forest Prediction Intervals" published in *The American Statistician* by Haozhe Zhang, Joshua Zimmerman, Dan Nettleton, and Daniel J. Nordman.

-An R package "RFIntervals" is under development.
+An R package "RFIntervals" is under development, expected to release by the early of 2019.
 This package will produce out-of-bag prediction intervals, split conformal prediction intervals, and quantile regression forest intervals for random forest predictions, as well as random forest confidence intervals for estimated model mean functions.

 Some key R files: